Cinnamon Spice Oatmeal

 Try some of our other favorite quick and easy breakfast recipes.

 • Hash Brown Breakfast Casserole – Perfect for the holidays or weekend brunch.
 Crispy hash browns are covered with bacon, egg, and shredded cheese.
-It can be made ahead and is easily customizable.
+It can be made ahead of time and is easily customizable.

-• Spinach, Egg, and Bacon Quesadillas – Stuffed with scrambled eggs, melted cheese, crispy bacon, and fresh spinach and ready to eat in 20 minutes.
+• Spinach, Egg, and Bacon Quesadillas – Stuffed with scrambled eggs, melted cheese, crispy bacon, and fresh spinach, and ready to eat in 20 minutes.

 two bowls of oatmeal one topped with blueberries and one topped with cinnamon apples